Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Discussion and Conclusion

-The brainbot is a convenient experimental system that is easy to fabricate and program, and versatile in the range of motion it can undergo, either autonomously or through hard coding.
-Here we have demonstrated that the theoretical control of its motion is also robust.
-Future extensions of our theoretical framework will focus on including external potentials~\cite{Dauchot2019} as well as many-body interactions between multiple bots.
+The brainbot is a convenient experimental system that is easy to fabricate and program, and versatile in the range of motion it can undergo, either autonomously or through hard-coding.
+Here, we have demonstrated a robust theoretical and experimental control of its motion.

 \acknowledgments N.V.\ thanks the Fondation Francqui for support.
 F.N.\ thanks the Alexander von Humboldt Foundation for a postdoctoral fellowship.
 M.N.\ thanks the Belgian Federal Science Policy Office (BELSPO) for financial support within the PRODEX Programme of the European Space Agency (ESA), Contract No.\ 4000103267.